About Me

 Prior to my work at MIT, I spent four years at the University of Washington earning my B.S. in Computer Science and working in the PLSE group with Zachary Tatlock, Jared Roesch, and Eunice Jun.
 This was an incredibly collaborative research environment where I learned a ton by being a fly on the wall during lots of research discussions, lunch talks, and seminars.
 It was also where I was introduced to PL+X, the idea of applying PL techniques to areas outside of core PL.

-Outside of work I enjoy dancing (currently salsa, in the past house and hip hop), playing bass guitar, and gardening.
+Outside of work I enjoy dancing (currently contact improv, in the past salsa, house, and hip hop), playing guitar, and taekwondo.